VrushankPatel/Maxine/docs/features.md

 - If discovery finds the single service node with that serviceName, then It'll simply redirect that request to that service's URL.
 - If there are multiple nodes of the same service in the registry, then discovery has to distribute the traffic across all of them, that's where Maxine's load balancer comes to rescue.
 ### Health checks
-- Maxine provides a health check API to verify the availability of registered services.
+- Maxine provides comprehensive health monitoring for registered services with both on-demand and background checks.
 - The health check endpoint `/api/maxine/serviceops/health?serviceName=<name>` performs parallel HTTP requests to all nodes of the specified service and reports their status.
+- Background health checks run continuously every 30 seconds to maintain up-to-date service status without impacting request latency.
-- Health status is cached in the registry, enabling circuit breaker functionality that automatically skips unhealthy nodes during discovery.
+- Health status is cached in optimized data structures, enabling circuit breaker functionality with failure counting that automatically skips unhealthy nodes during discovery.
-- This allows for proactive monitoring and improves reliability by routing traffic only to healthy services.
+- Circuit breaker includes automatic recovery when services become healthy again, improving overall system reliability and performance.
 ### Metrics
 - Maxine provides comprehensive metrics collection for monitoring performance and usage.
 - The metrics endpoint `/api/maxine/serviceops/metrics` returns real-time statistics including: